 - Position oven rack to the highest level and heat oven to low broil.

 - Peel away the outer most leaves from the romaine head and save for other use.
-Pick out about 8-10 leaves, wash, dry and toss in olive oil, salt and pepper.
+Pick out about 8-10 leaves, wash, dry and toss in olive oil, salt and pepper (amount as original recipe is written // adjust if altering batch size).
 Arrange in a single layer on a baking sheet and set aside.

 - Prepare dressing by adding mustard, vinegar, mayo, lemon juice, garlic, salt and pepper to a small bowl and whisking to combine.
-Slowly stream in ¼ – ⅓ cup olive oil (I usually go for less) while continuing to whisk to emulsify the dressing.
+Slowly stream in olive oil (I usually go for the lesser end of the range) while continuing to whisk to emulsify the dressing.
 Whisk vigorously until well combined.

 - Add fresh rosemary, whisk once more and sample to taste.
 Adjust seasonings as needed, adding more salt, pepper or rosemary as desired.